R. K. Mathur: Chief Secretary of Tripura

-RK Mathur was appointed as the Chief Secretary of Tripura by the Chief Minister of Tripura in December 2003, he assumed the office of the Chief Secretary of the state on 22 December 2003 and demitted it on 22 October 2006, serving as the state's top bureaucrat for almost three years.
+RK Mathur was appointed the Chief Secretary of Tripura by the Chief Minister of Tripura in December 2003, he assumed the office of the Chief Secretary of the state on 22 December 2003 and demitted it on 22 October 2006, serving as the state's top bureaucrat for almost three years.

 Micro, Small and Medium Enterprises Secretary

-Mathur was appointed as the Union Micro, Small and Medium Enterprises Secretary by the Appointments Committee of the Cabinet (ACC) in November 2011, he assumed the office on 9 November 2011 and demitted it on 30 September 2012.
+Mathur was appointed the Union Micro, Small and Medium Enterprises Secretary by the Appointments Committee of the Cabinet (ACC) in November 2011, he assumed the office on 9 November 2011 and demitted it on 30 September 2012.

 Defence Production Secretary

-Mathur was appointed as the Union Defence Production Secretary by the Appointments Committee of the Cabinet (ACC) in September 2012, he assumed the office on 1 October 2012 and demitted it on 24 May 2013.
+Mathur was appointed the Union Defence Production Secretary by the Appointments Committee of the Cabinet (ACC) in September 2012, he assumed the office on 1 October 2012 and demitted it on 24 May 2013.

 Defence Secretary

-Mathur was appointed as the Union Defence Secretary by the Appointments Committee of the Cabinet (ACC) in May 2013 for a fixed tenure of two years.
+Mathur was appointed the Union Defence Secretary by the Appointments Committee of the Cabinet (ACC) in May 2013 for a fixed tenure of two years.
 He assumed the office of Defence Secretary on 25 May 2013 and demitted it and simultaneously superannuated from the service on 24 May 2015.

 Chief Information Commissioner

-RK Mathur was appointed as the Chief Information Commissioner of India (CIC), heading the Central Information Commission (CIC), by the Appointments Committee of the Cabinet (ACC) on 18 December 2015.
+RK Mathur was appointed the Chief Information Commissioner of India (CIC), heading the Central Information Commission (CIC), by the Appointments Committee of the Cabinet (ACC) on 18 December 2015.
 He took oath as the Chief Information Commissioner on 5 January 2016.
 He retired from the post on 24 November 2018.

 Lieutenant Governorship (2019 - 2023)

 Radha Krishna Mathur was appointed to be the first Lieutenant Governor of Ladakh by the President of India on 25 October 2019.
-He formally sworn in on 31 October 2019 when the Union Territory of Ladakh came into existence.
+He was formally sworn in on 31 October 2019 when the Union Territory of Ladakh came into existence.
 On 12 February 2023, B D Mishra succeeded him.